joshbruce/content-joshbruce.com/content/web-development/on-constraints/internet-bandwidth/content.md

 Anyway…

-Back to reasons HTML is still around…ummmmm…oh…right…there wouldn't be an internet [.UI](user interface) without it.
+Back to reasons HTML is still around…ummmmm…oh…right…there wouldn't be an internet UI without it.

 There also wouldn't be the Apple UI, it uses [.XML](eXtensible Markup Language) too.
 There wouldn't be the Android UI.
 There wouldn't be SVG.
 There wouldn't be NativeScript.
 There wouldn't be a lot of stuff when it comes to user interfaces without HTML and all of its XML-based cousins.
 What we don't like is writing it.
 That's why no one celebrates or knows most UIs are XML-based; we've put layers of abstraction and technology over it to try and hide it so people won’t have to write it (MS Frontpage 2000, baby, that's what I used back in the day).